Dispensationalism Article 3

 That You Have Never Heard Of

 I recently viewed a disappointing conversation between Jack Hibbs, Pastor of Calvary Chapel Chino Hills and Dr. Paul Wilkinson from Prophetic Witness Ministry International.
 They were discussing dispensationalism and fulfillment theology in the church today.
-I wasn’t disappointed by their dispensationalism, I am very familiar with Jack hibbs, so there was no surprise there.
-I was disappointed and a little outraged, however, to hear Hibbs elevate his dispensational Zionism to a primary deal breaker issue, labeling anyone who disagreed with Zionism as a ‘blasphemer.’
+I was sad to hear Hibbs elevate his dispensational Zionism to a primary deal breaker issue, labeling anyone who disagreed with Zionism as a ‘blasphemer.’

 I wanted to introduce you to Mr. Darby myself but I figured, why re-invent the wheel when Jerry Johnson has already made a much better introduction and put it on youtube?
 Therefore I want to begin by directing you to the video below which is a 20 minute synopsis of J. N. Darby’s life and his ‘contribution’ to dispensational theology.
 However, there are a few things the video does not cover so please continue reading here after the video.
 If the embedded video does not appear please re-load the page. if it still doesn’t show follow this link to youtube

-Once, after describing an A-millennial view of theology, I was light heartedly accused of expounding an eschatology that sounded ‘Mormon.’
-In fact the dispensational view of theology has far more in common with Mormonism than any of my views.
-Why is it that it took 1800 years for the church to discover such a fundamental and important truth in the scripture?
-As noted in the video, Darby and others of the Plymouth brethren held the view that the pure New Testament church had disintegrated by the end of the second century and had been lost until the 19th century when people like Joseph smith, Charles Taze Russell and John Nelson Darby each claimed to be the one who had recovered the true church for the latter days; each held himself to be a ‘latter day saint’ (though only one claimed to be Mormon).
+Once, after describing an A-millennial view of theology, I was light heartedly accused of sounding like a ‘Mormon.’
+In truth, the dispensational view of theology has far more in common with Mormonism than any of my views.
+For instance, according to both camps it took 1800 years for the church to discover these “fundamental and important” truths in the scripture.
+Like Joseph Smith and Charles Taze Russell, John Darby and others of the Plymouth brethren held the view that the pure New Testament church had disintegrated by the end of the second century and had been lost until the 19th century.
+Each of these men claimed to be the one who had recovered the true church for the latter days; each held himself to be a ‘latter day saint’ (though only one claimed to be Mormon).

 Darby’s views were not warmly welcomed by many people.
-As stated in the video, his own friends in the Plymouth brethren rejected his teaching because it just didn’t line up with the whole council of God’s word, as did CH Spurgeon.
-So how on earth did this teaching called dispensationalism become so prominent?
+As stated in the video, his own friends in the Plymouth brethren rejected his teaching because it just didn’t line up with the whole counsel of God’s word, as did CH Spurgeon.
+So how on earth did this teaching called dispensationalism become so prevalent?
 Well, Americans, as it turns out, are suckers for a good marketing strategy.
 Darby brought this view across the pond to the states where he received much more acceptance.
 Even though he did not like D.L.
 Moody, Darby’s doctrine owes him its popularity along with another man named C.I.
-Schofield who published the first study bible which presented the doctrines of Darby along side the scriptures.
+Schofield who published the first study bible to present the doctrines of Darby along side the scriptures.

-This happened around the time of the so called ‘third great awakening’ and a number of idealists who wanted to “modernize’ the bible by ‘de-mythologizing’ it, invalidating anything miraculous or spiritual while championing the ‘social’ gospel which taught that the bible was really just concerned with making us better people who love each other.
-As the battle lines were drawn between the social gospel and the true biblical gospel, Darby’s followers were found among the faithful and the teaching was dispensed through bible conferences, revival meetings and eventually, as various schools and seminaries were established, conservative evangelicalism was infiltrated by this aberrant tradition which was fed to pastors and then congregations.
+This happened around the time of the so called ‘Third Great Awakening’ (roughly 1850-early 1900’s).
+During this time a number of idealists endeavoured to “modernize’ the Bible by ‘de-mythologizing’ it; dismissing anything miraculous or spiritual as fairy tales.
+At the same time these liberal theologians championed their ‘social’ gospel, which taught that the bible was really concerned with making us better people who love each other.
+As the battle lines were drawn between the social gospel and the true biblical gospel (which in addition to being very concerned about people loving one another, is also concerned with love for the God of truth) Darby’s followers were found among the faithful.
+His teaching was then dispensed through traditional Bible conferences and revival meetings.
+Eventually, as various schools and seminaries were established, conservative evangelicalism was infiltrated and this aberrant tradition was fed to pastors and then congregations.

-Finally in the mid to late 1960’s Chuck Smith made a decisive (and wise) movement away from Pentecostalism and the Four Square church as he and others with him pursued a slightly more conservative view of sola scriptura.
-This birthed the Calvary Chapel movement which became very popular and widespread in the US.
-Their message coupled with popular music and media reinforced the dispensational tradition in modern evangelicalism.
-This was in concert with various other denominations and popular teachers (like Chuck Swindoll and J. Vernon McGee) who expounded on the rapture and the distinction between the church and Israel.
-So that currently, the dispensational system of theology is dominant.
+Finally in the mid to late 1960’s Chuck Smith made a decisive (and wise) movement away from Pentecostalism and the Four-Square church as he and others with him pursued a slightly more conservative view of sola scriptura.
+This birthed the Calvary Chapel movement which spread across the states and throughout the world.
+Their message, coupled with popular music and media, reinforced the dispensational tradition in modern evangelicalism.
+This was in concert with various other denominations and popular teachers (like Chuck Swindoll and J. Vernon McGee) who expounded on the rapture and the distinction between the church and Israel so that, currently, the dispensational system of theology is dominant.

-To be fair, the dispensationalism of Chuck Smith and Chuck Swindol is decidedly different than the dispensationalism of John Nelson Darby and C.I Scofield.
-For instance the idea that people in the Old Testament were saved by the law would be regarded as repugnant heresy in a Calvary Chapel; which is as it should be.
-After all Paul clear denounces the idea that anyone was ever saved by keeping the law in his epistles.
-Dispensationalism has evolved and mutated over the years and has become as multifaceted and diverse as the various groups that hold the view, which is not damming, but does suggest that the doctrine may carry a significant level of ambiguity and pliability.
+To be fair, the dispensationalism of Chuck Smith and Chuck Swindol is a little different than the dispensationalism of John Nelson Darby and C.I Scofield.
+For instance, the idea that people in the Old Testament were saved by the law would be regarded as repugnant heresy in a Calvary Chapel; which is as it should be.
+After all, Paul clearly denounces the idea that anyone was ever saved by keeping the law.
+Dispensationalism has evolved and mutated over the years and has become as multifaceted and diverse as the various groups that hold the view, which is not damning, but does suggest that the doctrine may carry a significant level of ambiguity and pliability.